ctschroeder/tutorials/add-omeka-items.md

 The creators of Omeka maintain robust [documentation for Omeka online](https://omeka.org/classic/docs/).
 You can also visit an online [showcase of projects using Omeka](https://omeka.org/classic/showcase/).

-## 1. Find at least TWO archives to add to our archive of archives
+## 1. Find at least THREE items to add to our online archive & exhibit

 In class we all read a text that will be the basis of our Omeka exhibit(s).
 (For 2021, the Martyrdoms of Perpetua and Felicitas).